aammd/MS_computational_ecology_opinion/compecol.md

 predictions will improve their quality, reinforcing the need for dialogue and collaborations.

-**Acknowledgements:**
+**Acknowledgements:** TP thanks Dr. Allison Barner and Dr. Andrew McDonald for stimulating discussions, and the Station de Biologie des Laurentides de l'Université de Montréal for hosting him during part of the writing process.
+TP thanks the Canadian Institute for Ecology and Evolution for financial support.
-TP thanks Dr. Allison Barner and Dr. Andrew McDonald for stimulating discussions, and the Station de Biologie des Laurentides de l'Université de Montréal for hosting him during part of the writing process.
 We thank the volunteers of Software Carpentry and Data Carpentry, whose work contribute to improving the skills of ecologists.
 Carabid picture by Maxime Dahirel (CC-BY 4.0), spider image by Sidney Frederic Harmer, Arthur Everett Shipley, digitized by Maxime Dahirel (CC-BY 4.0).

 # References